jakekara/publishing-data-for-journalists/README.md

   its uniform crime data from one year to the next, because agency participation in the data collection is so inconsistent.

+#### 2. The methodology seems right, but...

+The CDC reported that Connecticut had a crazy high decline in teen birth rates in rural areas: 73 percent over five years.
+But...

+They based this on county-level data.
+Connecticut is tiny and has eight counties.
+When I dug to find which counties they considered rural, it turned out that Litchfield and Windham counties were classified as rural at the start of their data, but Windham, which had a higher birth rate, was reclassified in one of the years, and that threw the data off.

+**The good news**: Because their methodology was well documented, this quirk in the data was discoverable.

+#### 3. Data isn't raw